marisajdg/SAFE/README.md

 # SAFE
-SAFE website.
-SAFE is a service that minimizes the spread of COVID-19 by sanitizing and delivering supermarket products and groceries.
+SAFE website.<br>SAFE is a service that minimizes the spread of COVID-19 by sanitizing and delivering supermarket products and groceries.